klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 In 2016 this would very likely have been either Intel CPUs or IBM POWER CPUs, and both had proprietary fully cache coherent links to link CPUs in a shared memory system.
-The red link between the GPUs denotes a similarly proprietary connection between the CPUs for easy data transfer between the CPUs at typically a much higher bandwidth than that offered by the connections between the CPU and GPU.
+The red link between the GPUs denotes a similarly proprietary connection between the GPUs for easy data transfer between the GPUs at typically a much higher bandwidth than that offered by the connections between the CPU and GPU.
 However, not all systems used such a link between graphics cards.
 A CPU was connected to the GPUs using PCIe, and similarly a network interface would also be connected to a CPU using PCIe.